 Getting to O’Hare

-The other option is to take Metra’s North Central Service, which leaves out of the North Gate, the same as the Hiawatha.
+The other option is to take Metra’s North Central Service, which leaves out of the North Gate, the same side as the Hiawatha.
 The train takes about 33 minutes.
 Once you arrive at the station, a bus will take you to your terminal.
 It will cost around $6.25 to take the train from Chicago Union Station and get a free shuttle.
-This train only operates on weekdays.
+This train only operates on weekdays and does not operate on holidays.

 Chicago Bus Service